jinyao948/Roulette-/README.md

 3. Red/Black: Placing a bet on whether the number is in a red or black box.
 4. Column Bet: Placing a bet on which column the ball will end up in.

-For convenience, I've included an image of a whole roulette set up below.
+For convenience, I've included an image of a whole roulette set up below (not the game interface :P)

 ![image](https://user-images.githubusercontent.com/87969338/129994963-87c94424-fae3-4732-b7cd-b19feeb569a6.png)

+Do note that I do not advocate excessive gambling :)

 ## Challenges

-I had some trouble with making sure the conditionals ran smoothly.
+I had some trouble with making sure the conditionals ran smoothly and hence, spent quite a bit of time trying to debug it.
+Through the process, I learnt alot about how to debug errors as well the importance of having the right catch all statement.

+Other lessons learnt include knowing when to move on to the next section.
+Often I would find myself spending excessive time on small issues.

 Additionally, the CSS proved to be a challenge.
 I tried to create an interactive roulette board for the single bet section and had trouble with the alignment.
+The alignment is still a little off but I'll work on it in the future.
+CSS continues to be a challenge for me and I'll need to find a way to really brush up on those skills.

 ## Future Work/Steps